 For this reason, the relationship between illustration and print culture during the first half of the nineteenth century is much more complex, nuanced, and fluid than simply a “picture in a book” which variously illuminates or interprets its accompanying text.
-In fact, it would not be until well after the first quarter of the nineteenth century that our now familiar understanding of illustration as a picture (an optical medium) in a print medium began to emerge and that the medium of illustration began to determine what the action of illustration was, so much so, that the two would become inseparable.
+In fact, it would not be until well after the first quarter of the nineteenth century that our now familiar understanding of illustration as a picture (an optical medium) within a print medium began to emerge and that the medium of illustration began to determine what the action of illustration was, so much so, that the two would become inseparable.
 Before the middle of the nineteenth century, however, illustration remained a practice of multiple media and its predominant meaning was more often than not something other than a pictorial elucidation of a text.

 2. Case Study: The Meaning of Illustration in the American Periodical Series, 1775-1825

 So what did illustration mean in the period before its meaning became conflated with its optical medium?
 When did illustration shift from a predominantly textual to an optical medium?
 And what factors might have contributed to this transformation?
 The issues at stake in answering these questions are large and difficult, and my answers to them here will be necessarily limited to the evidence that I have examined in periodicals published in America from 1775 to 1825 and digitized in ProQuest’s American Periodical Series (APS) database.
 Nonetheless, based on this case study, the prevalent meaning of word “illustration” during the first quarter of nineteenth century was not same as ours today and its relationship to optical imagery accompanying a text (as in the case of a “picture in a book”) was far from the prevalent understanding.
-The preliminary evidence suggests that the medium of illustration remained primarily textual during these fifty years and its meaning was far more exegetical—at least in the American context--than we realize.
+The preliminary evidence suggests that the medium of illustration remained primarily textual during these fifty years and its meaning was far more exegetical—at least in the American context—than we realize.
 More often than not, illustration did not mean the “pictorial elucidation of a text,” but rather a textual explication, example, or demonstration.
-Even in the few cases where the word illustration did refer to optical imagery—and I will discuss these in more detail at the end of the chapter--, it is clear that the function of an illustration had much more to do with the book as an object than with the book as a text (if we may apply this distinction to periodicals of the period).
+Even in the few cases where the word illustration did refer to optical imagery—and I will discuss these in more detail at the end of the chapter—it is clear that the function of an illustration had much more to do with the book as an object than with the book as a text (if we may apply this distinction to periodicals of the period).
 Illustration, to the extent that the word referred to optical media before 1825, contributed to the periodical’s status as an objectified form of cultural capital and, as it was downwardly distributed to an increasingly broader market segment, an object of consumption for an emulative middle class.
 These preliminary conclusions, which I will examine and expand upon in more detail below, are based on combining quantitative and qualitative methods working with the APS database.
 In the following pages, I will outline the quantitative results before moving into a qualitative analysis that delves a bit more deeply into what those numbers tell us about illustration in America at the start of the nineteenth century.